GaloisInc/cheesecloth/README.md

 # Usage

-* Run `git submodule update --init` to initialize all submodules
+* Run `git submodule update --init --recursive` to initialize all submodules

 * Run `scripts/run_grit` to build all dependencies and generate ZKIF for the `grit` example.
 (Note that the ZKIF output files are about 20GB.)
 A